igalabs/TD-Remote-Tools/readme.md

 3. Select the required container and place in the **Panel COMP** parameter

-4. Click on the container that appears in the list of panels in the mobile application to connect
+4. Click on the container that appears on the list of panels in the mobile application to connect

 > If you are using multiple **TDRemote COMP**s in the same project, make sure that the **Port** parameter is differentfor all instances